gpaulissen/ofxstatement-french/README.md

 This bank allows you to download OFX files but only for transactions not older than 90 days.
-In order to read the transactions older than 90 days, you need to download a PDF from their site: Mon espace -> Mes documents électroniques -> Comptes / Epargne et placements.
+In order to read the transactions older than 90 days, you need to download a PDF from their site: Mon espace -> Mes documents Ã©lectroniques -> Comptes / Epargne et placements.
 This utility can convert such a PDF to an OFX file.